 Click Add Domain Name.
 On the page that appears, configure the following parameters:

 Domain Name to Accelerate: Enter the domain name that you want to specify as the accelerated domain name.
-In this example, oss.example.com is used.
+In this example, enter oss.example.com.

-Wait until the status of the domain name is Running.
+Wait until the status of the domain name becomes Running.
 Copy the CNAME of the domain name, which is oss.example.com.w.kunluncan.com in this example.

 Resolve the domain name.

 Log on to the Domains console.
-Click Resolve in the Actions column corresponding to the domain name example.com.
+Click Resolve in the Actions column that corresponds to the domain name example.com.

 On the Add Record page, configure the following parameters: